mhrdp/excalidraw-desktop/README.md

 # excalidraw-desktop
-Unofficial desktop client for Excalidraw on Windows &amp; MacOS.
+Unofficial desktop client for Excalidraw on Windows, Linux &amp; MacOS.
 It is just an electron wrapper for the website, I made this because I don't want to use it in a tab.

 ![windows client](./resources/windows.png)